Civil Coping Mechanisms, February 2019

 My third full-length poetry book, Losing Miami, is a bilingual experiment in grieving the potential sinking of Miami due to climate change and rising sea levels.
-Losing Miami will be in the world in February 2019 out of The Accomplices (formerly known as Civil Coping Mechanisms).
-Stay tuned for pre-order and cover art!
+What are we losing if we lose Miami, a seemingly impossible city formed out of Caribbean migration and the transformation of language?
+This book asks how we cope with loss at such a grand scale, all while the world continues to rapidly change.
+Losing Miami will be in the world in February 2019 out from Civil Coping Mechanisms/The Accomplices.

 “In Losing Miami, Florida figures as the locus for family, exile, and climate change in this beyond-book, which commemorates and elegizes the id-beauty of the state.
 Like Eduardo Galeano, Ojeda-Sague speaks in fictions and dreams and hurricanes in order to capture the myriad currents that shape the geography and history of the state, particularly in the Cuban-American community that he describes with tenderness and acuity in an inspired approach to inscription.”